 This resource was developed as a collaboration between Vermont Law and Graduate School's Center for Agriculture and Food Systems, the Federation of Southern Cooperatives, and the Policy Research Center for Socially Disadvantaged Farmers and Ranchers at Alcorn State University, with funding from the US Department of Agriculture's National Agricultural Library.
 This project was led by Francine Miller, Senior Staff Attorney and Adjunct Professor, Center for Agriculture and Food Systems at Vermont Law and Graduate School.
 Special thanks to Heather Francis, Constantin Mathioudakis, and Suhasini Ghosh for their extensive work researching and developing this resource as student clinicians and research assistants as well as Legal Food Hub Fellow Andrew Marchev.
-We thank the following people for reviewing this resource: Jami Coleman, Esq., and Dr. Sandra Thompson.
+We thank Mavis Gragg, Esq., for reviewing this report.